 Waterfront Accommodations

 Want to be able to roll out of bed in the morning and get straight out on the water?
 Many places to stay in the Poconos offer exclusive lakefront access, whether at the cozy and intimate Split Creek Preserve & Resort or the 100-acre Chestnut Lake Campground.
-Book riverside accommodations for the night at River Beach Campsites or 1870 Roebling Inn on the Delaware, and you'll be just steps away from the Delaware.
+Book riverside accommodations for the night at 1870 Roebling Inn on the Delaware or pitch your tent at a riverside site at Dingmans Campground, and you'll be just steps away from the Delaware.

 See how many of the above Poconos canoeing, kayaking, rafting and paddleboarding hotspots you can check off your list!
 With so many amazing waterways, you'll want to come time and again to try them all.
 However you choose to experience our lakes and rivers, paddling in the Poconos is an experience you won't forget.